AliceO2Group/Monitoring/doc/system-implementation.md

 # Monitoring system implementation based on Modular Stack

-## 1. Goal and requirements
+## 1. Goal

 The goal of the monitoring system is to provide experts and shift crew in the ALICE Control Centre with an in-depth state of the O<sup>2</sup> computing farm.
-The near-real-time and historical graphical dashboards interface with users providing outstanding experience and allow grasp easily large amount of monitoring data.
-In order to supply data to the end user the set of tools has been selected in the official evaluation to meet the requirements specified in the [O<sup>2</sup> Technical Design Report](https://cds.cern.ch/record/2011297/files/ALICE-TDR-019.pdf) and defined by O<sup>2</sup> Work Package 8:
+The near-real-time and historical graphical dashboards allow user to interface easily with the large amount of monitoring data.
+In order to supply data to the end user a set of tools has been selected to meet the requirements specified in the [O<sup>2</sup> Technical Design Report](https://cds.cern.ch/record/2011297/files/ALICE-TDR-019.pdf) and defined by O<sup>2</sup> Work Package 8.
-- Compatible with the O<sup>2</sup> reference operating system (currently CERN CentOS 7).
-- Well documented.
-- Actively maintained and supported by developers.
-- Run in isolation when external services and/or connection to outside of ALICE are not available.
-- Capable of handling 600 kHz input metric rate.
-- Scalable to >> 600 kHz if necessary.
-- Handle at least 100 000 sources.
-- Introduce latency no higher than 500 ms up to the processing layer, and 1000 ms to the visualisation layer.
-- Impose low storage size per measurement.
-- Aligned with functional architecture:
-  - Sensors.
-  - Metric processing.
-  - Historical record and near-real-time visualisation.
-  - Alarming.
-  - Storage that supports down-sampling, large input metric rates and low storage size.

-In addition, some optional requirements may positively influence the final rating:
--	Supported by CERN or used in one of the experiments/departments.
--	Self-recovery in case of connectivity issues.

 ## 2. Functional architecture